 The best colleges in Nevada are designed to meet the specialized needs of a state like no other.
-The University of Nevada-Reno 56 , for instance, has one of the nation’s strongest engineering programs, especially in civil engineering, earthquake studies, and environmental engineering, precisely because the particular demands of the mining industry, as well as the challenges of sustaining cities in a desert, made those fields crucial to Nevada’s survival.
+Mining is still the state’s largest industry, with Las Vegas accounting for nearly a tenth of global gold production, and that industry has driven Nevada’s research universities to develop some of the world’s foremost engineering programs.
+The University of Nevada, Reno, for instance, has one of the nation’s strongest engineering programs, especially in civil engineering, earthquake studies, and environmental engineering, precisely because the particular demands of the mining industry, as well as the challenges of sustaining cities in a desert, made those fields crucial to Nevada’s survival.

 UNLV, in turn, is known for its hospitality and entertainment programs, reflecting the particular environment that shaped its home in Las Vegas; it’s also been named one of the best colleges in the nation for veterans.
 The so-called “vice” industries are no source of embarrassment in Nevada; they’re a cornerstone of the economy.
 For what it’s worth, there may be no more purely entrepreneurial state than Nevada, and that hustle has made an impression on the state’s business education as well.
 In responding to localized needs, though, Nevada’s public research universities put themselves on a national level, attracting students from around the US for top-tier education in areas that only Nevada can provide.